sciZer0/7/v/README.md

 Moreover, there are about 200 countries around the world.
 At best, from one single country, there might even be just 1 Validator — extremely-autonomous Validator — and this would make the whole system extremely-sustainable, meaning, extremely hard, at best impossible, to stop.

 <i><b>
-It is important to keep in mind, increasing decentralization (increasing the number of nodes) all time  shouldn’t  be the goal, because decentralization is just a tool for a blockchain to be unstoppable.
+It is important to note, increasing decentralization (increasing the number of nodes) all time  shouldn’t  be the goal, because decentralization is just a tool for a permissionless blockchain to be unstoppable.
 So unstoppableness is the goal.
 <br><br>
 At the same time, the main principle of efficiency is that you must never do more than enough – and exactly this way each blockchain must work.
 </b></i>